yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/interactive-voice-response.md

 To follow the steps in this tutorial you need to:

 * Setup a [Nexmo account](/account/guides/management#create-and-configure-a-nexmo-account)
-* Rent a virtual number using [Dashboard](/account/guides/numbers#rent-virtual-numbers) or [Developer API](/api/developer/numbers#buy-a-number) and set the webhook endpoint to your app
+* Rent a virtual number using [Dashboard](/account/guides/numbers#rent-virtual-numbers) or [Developer API](/api/developer/numbers#buy-a-number) and set the webhook endpoint to your app (assumes how to set an endpoint)
 * [Create an application](/concepts/guides/applications#apps_quickstart) and associate it with your virtual number.
-Nexmo retrieves the initial NCCO from the *answer_url* webhook and sends the dtmf input to the *eventUrl* webhook defined in the initial NCCO
+Nexmo retrieves the initial NCCO from the *answer_url* webhook and sends the DTMF input to the *eventUrl* webhook defined in the initial NCCO

 ## Create your IVR

-In an IVR, when your user calls your virtual number you first send welcome message using text-to-speech or an audio stream.
+In an IVR, when your user calls your virtual number you first send a welcome message using text-to-speech or an audio stream.
 This message tells your user which button to push for your available services.
-Then, in function of the *dtmf* input, you generate the NCCOS that create a customized experience for your user.
+Then, in function of the *dtmf* input, you generate the NCCOS that create a customized experience for your user. (this last sentence is not clear)

-Using *bargeIn*, your user does not have to listen to the whole announcement.
-If he or she already knows the choices, when they press an option during a *talk* or *stream* action, the announcement is stopped and the IVR executes their instruction.
-BargeIn makes the *talk* or *stream* actions asynchronous.
-You must set an *input* action later in the NCCO stack.
+Using *bargeIn*, your users do not have to listen to the whole announcement.
+If they already know their desired option, they can press an option during a *talk* or *stream* action, and the announcement is stopped and the IVR executes their instruction.
+Using *bargeIn* requires the *talk* or *stream* actions to be asynchronous, and this means you must set an *input* action later in the NCCO stack (how to do this?).

+## IVR workflow

 The workflow for an IVR is: